jamesmcclay/jamesmcclay/README.md

-# Welcome to My GitHub Profile
+# Welcome!

-Hello and welcome to my GitHub profile!
-I'm thrilled to have you here. 🚀
+Hello and welcome, I'm happy to have you here. 🚀

 ## About Me

-I'm James McClay, a passionate software, devops, network and sales engineer with a strong interest in automation.
-My goal is to automate everything that can be automated in the world and use technology for good.
+I'm James McClay, a passionate software, devops, cloud, network and sales engineer.

 ## What You'll Find Here